OsRaMoSaO/OsRaMoSaO/README.md

 - 👀 I usualy do and know how to do:
   * Unity game development
   * C# / .NET applications development
-  * 3d in blender (animation)
+  * Random blender stuff
 - ✨ Currently learning ✨:
   * Improving what i know!!!
-- If anyone wants to reach out to me for any reason please contact me on discourd @: your_local_furrie
+- If anyone wants to reach out to me for any reason please contact me on discord @: your_local_furrie

 <!---
 OsRaMoSaO/OsRaMoSaO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.